Vladimir1t/Akinator/README.md

 ---

 ## Overview
-"Acinator" is a simple program that implements a binary tree data structure to play a guessing game similar to the Akinator game.
+"Akinator" is a simple program that implements a binary tree data structure to play a guessing game similar to the Akinator game.
 It allows users to play, find elements in the tree, compare nodes, and add new data to the database.

 ## Files Included
-- **acinator.cpp**: Contains the main logic of the "Acinator" program, including functions to run the game, play, find elements, compare nodes, and manage the tree.
+- **akinator.cpp**: Contains the main logic of the "Akinator" program, including functions to run the game, play, find elements, compare nodes, and manage the tree.
-- **acinator.h**: Header file defining the structures and function prototypes used in "Acinator".
+- **akinator.h**: Header file defining the structures and function prototypes used in "Acinator".
 - **input_output.cpp**: Handles input and output operations such as reading data from files, constructing the tree, and building the tree in Graphviz format.
 - **main.cpp**: Main entry point of the program where the "Acinator" game is executed.
 - **tree.cpp**: Implements functions related to the binary tree operations such as insertion, searching, and destruction.